wpb911/passwordgen/pseudocode-passgen.md

 20. lower and numeric and special
 21. upper and numeric and special
 22. lower and upper and numeric and special
+23. use provided code to write to the password box by returning password from the generate function